-Stormwater and drainage management principles for both substations will be limited to the local catchment immediately surrounding the earth fill pads.
-Stormwater runoff will be generated from buildings/structures as well as hardstand areas.
-A stormwater drainage system will be incorporated into the facility.
+Stormwater and drainage management principles for the Mount Fox switching station will be limited to the local catchment immediately surrounding the earth fill pads.
+A stormwater drainage system will be incorporated into the facility to manage the stormwater runoff generated from structures and hardstand areas.
+There is a potential of hazardous chemicals spilling into the stormwater drainage system.

-Potential impacts to stormwater drainage from the substations are from spills from hazardous chemicals.
 Mitigation measures used to minimise risks to the environment and safety resulting from spills are provided in Section 7.3.3.